 We all know that location matters.
 But what does that mean exactly?
 For us, and ideal location for a coffee business is decided on the optimal place where you will reach most people who's problem you are trying to solve.
 In this case, your customers' access to great coffee!

 On a more geographic level, you have to place yourself in an area that has the market base to support your retail coffee business.

-Are their any vacancies in your area or neighboring town?
+Are there any commercial space vacancies in your area or neighboring town?
 Is there any significant competition around?
 What’s the foot and vehicular traffic like?
 What's the price of rent per square footage?
 Finally, what’s your “gut” telling you?
 Would you want to set up and invest in this particular area or part of town?
 In other words, does the area “work” for you?

 This is particularly true in areas where the real-estate market is tight.
 Once you settle in on a particular spot, you'll have more thorough analysis in front of you, like counting customers, checking out the tax and labor code, and other important information for that particular area.